Skip to main content

 Chief of Staff - Christine Wallace

-The Chief of Staff's office oversees several areas to include the Office of Human Resources, Office of Community Engagement and the Office of Public Information.
+The Chief of Staff's office oversees several areas, including the Office of Human Resources, the Office of Community Engagement and the Office of Public Information.
 The Office of Human Resources provides support and influences the strategic direction of the agency by providing managers and employees with innovative solutions to organizational and human resource issues.
-The office exists to provide services which help the agency to attract, retain, and reward competent and dedicated employees who share a commitment to the values of excellence and innovation in rehabilitation, education and service to juveniles in agency care and the community.
-HR is committed to promoting a quality work environment for SCDJJ employees that positively influences the empowerment of our youth for the future. the Office of Community Engagement includes Volunteer Services as well as community engagement coordination and the Office of Public Information manages the agency's social media accounts, handles all media inquiries and interviews and publishes and distributes agency publications.
+The office exists to provide services that help the agency attract, retain, and reward competent and dedicated employees.
+The Office of Community Engagement includes volunteer services and community engagement coordination, and the Office of Public Information handles all media inquiries, publishes and distributes agency publications and internal communications and manages the agency's social media accounts.

 Division of Investigative Services